K4mp3rX1d/landing-page/README.md

 * Ravi Pinisetti
 * Zoltan tasi

-Some of the image creator couldn't be taced, sorry for that.
+Some of the image creator couldn't be traced, sorry for that.